-Erica Foss, Title IX Coordinator titleix@sterling.edu|620-278-4213
+Angie Plett, Title IX Coordinator angie.plett@sterling.edu|620.278.4246

 Educational Programming

 Sterling College holds standing up and looking out for one another's safety as a core value.
 One way in which our school commits to this value is by providing students, staff, and faculty with bystander intervention training, which we will also refer to as Shield Training.
 We want each student to have the knowledge and skills to be an active bystander, who intervenes when anyone is observed being harassed or endangered by sexual violence.